-Yes, we have a full-service Optical Shoppe in each location.
+Yes, we have a full-service Optical Shop in each location.
 We will be happy to fit you for just the right pair of glasses or order contacts for you.

 There are a variety of options available for laser vision correction.
 Click here to learn about the different procedures offered at Georgia Eye Associates.

 You can learn all about cataracts (including what they are and how they are treated) in our Cataract Center.
 You can also take our Cataract Self Test which will give you a better idea of if you’re dealing with cataracts, but the only real way to know if you have cataracts is to come in and be seen by one of our doctors.
 Call today for an appointment and be sure to mention that you think you have cataracts.